RoopuCloud/alibaba-cloud-templates/README.md

-# Come On Cloud - The leader in Alibaba Cloud Certification Training
+# Roopu Cloud - The leader in Alibaba Cloud Certification Training & Consulting

 In this repository you will find terraform templates for creating resources in the Alibaba Cloud platform.